jcmf/glulx-strings/README.md

 the pieces after splitting on decode errors seems a bit unfortunate.
 I guess it wouldn't be that hard to just do the UTF-8 decode by hand, so we could keep closer track of what came from where.
+Especially if... am I reading this right, that this thing doesn't believe in >16-bit code points?
+I understand that people were somehow able to fool themselves fifteen years ago, but... or is this a Windows thing maybe?
+Funny how there are stll all these pockets of 16-bit Unicode frozen in time.
+All from a certain era, I guess.
+Anyway maybe I should just expect it to be UTF-8 with like surrogates in it.
+Ew, no, I refuse to assume that.
+How hard could it be to just decode proper UTF-8?
+Will whatever's rendering the glyphs quietly deal with any surrogates that might crop up, or will I be expected to normalize?

 ### ADRIFT